whitewalker11/whitewalker11/README.md

 Spearheaded the development of advanced AI algorithms for post-blast analysis, enhancing safety and efficiency in high-risk environments.
 Leveraged cutting-edge computer vision techniques to analyze complex visual data, ensuring safer operations.

-## 🌟 Obsessed with Innovation

-Currently at [SkylarkLabs.ai](https://skylarklabs.ai/), I'm fueled by an unwavering passion for innovation.
-My dedication to harnessing the transformative power of AI is unwavering, as I embark on a mission to infuse every byte of VRAM with boundless possibilities.
-My focus transcends the realm of Computer Vision, spanning across our ITMS product line, City Surveillance solutions, and MLops Triton for seamless ML deployment.

-In addition, I take great pride in contributing to the Indian Navy's INDEX program, specifically the FOD (Foreign Object Detection) project.
-Collaborating closely with the Navy, I'm committed to elevating safety and efficiency through cutting-edge AI solutions.
-Join me as we reshape industries, drive technological advancement, and pioneer #ComputerVision #AI #Startups #RealTimeSolutions 🚀👁️🔍

 ## 👨🏻‍🏫 # Technical Skills